 The Group on Earth Observations (GEO) is a voluntary partnership of governments and organisations that envisions "a future wherein decisions and actions for the beneﬁt of humankind are informed by coordinated, comprehensive and sustained Earth observations and information".

-The Human Planet is a new initiative in the GEO 2017-2019 work programme supporting the GEO Strategic Plan 2016-2025.
+The Human Planet is an initiative in the GEO 2017-2019 work programme supporting the GEO Strategic Plan 2016-2025.
 The Human Planet aims to support novel evidence-based assessment of the human presence on the planet Earth.
 The Human Planet leverages on advances of Earth Observation technologies and geo-spatial data analytics for improving the global awareness on the spatial patterns and processes of the today’s urbanizing world.

 New open, inclusive and consistent data are needed for assessing humanity’s impact on the planet, access to resources, and exposure to risk.
 New knowledge is needed in order to translate these new data into actionable information to support decision making by governments, organizations and individuals.

 The Human Planet Initiative involves more than 150 individual scientists and policy makers belonging to 85 different organisations including academies, international stakeholders, governmental bodies and the private sector.

 A number of expert groups has been established to address specific thematic areas of the Human Planet.